raphael-group/LAML/README.md

 ```
 from inside the `sc-mail/` directory.

-This will print `Running tests for sc-MAIL...` to begin, and print progress dots (one for each test passed).
-Please note that this suite does not by default test the multiprocessing version of sc-MAIL, since starting new processes may not be allowed on different machines.
+This will print `Running tests for LAML...` to begin, and print progress dots (one for each test passed).
+Please note that this suite does not by default test the multiprocessing version of LAML, since starting new processes may not be allowed on different machines.
 At the end, it should print:
 ```
-Running tests for sc-MAIL...
+Running tests for LAML...
 ....................................................................
 ----------------------------------------------------------------------
 Ran 58 tests in 13.554s